Araq/genieos/trash-binary/README.rst

     sys	0m0.026s

 Ah, that's much better.
-Without producing the sound (and waiting for it to play back) the nimrod version goes under 100ms, much closer to the 77ms of the cheating Objective-C version. **UPDATE:** after `implementing sound playback in the background <https://github.com/gradha/genieos/issues/2>`_ the normal command returns much faster to the foreground, but the external process spawn
+Without producing the sound (and waiting for it to play back) the Nim version goes under 100ms, much closer to the 77ms of the cheating Objective-C version. **UPDATE:** after `implementing sound playback in the background <https://github.com/gradha/genieos/issues/2>`_ the normal command returns much faster to the foreground, but the external process spawn